leila-mannan/Bubble-Sort/README.md

 ## Bubble sort algorithm implemented in Python.
-Sorts data in ascending order.
+Sorts a list in ascending order.